Lucas Sugo: Personal life

 He is currently in a relationship with Antonella García, with whom he welcomed their first baby together, Isabella, who was born on December 8, 2021.
 He has two more children, Florencia Victoria and Lucas Agustín, from a previous marriage.

+On 19 August 2026, Florencia, a medical student, died at the age of 23 after being diagnosed with cancer in early 2025.